olivejun/88x2bu/README.md

 # To-do:

-- add dkms support (help appreciated)
+- add dkms support (initial dkms support has been added but needs to be tested)